-- Identify constraints your organization has to work within.
+- Identify and categorize the constraints your organization has to work within.

 - Vote to verify agreement on validity of constraints.